11 Oct 4 Inspiring Mobile App Advertisements: Tinder, Angry Birds and More

 When it comes to mobile apps, addiction and benefit are two sides of the same coin.
 On one side, adults in the United States spend more than three hours a day on their phones according to Statista.
 As you can see from the chart above, smart phone usage is only increasing as the years go by.

 On another side, mobile apps are vital to our modern lives.
 We usе them for internet browsing, working, gaming, shopping, communicating, navigating, the list goes on.
 Essentially, mobile apps have simplified almost every aspect of everyday life.
 For this reason, mobile app developers are experiencing a golden age.
-The mobile app advertising market is booming.
+The mobile app development advertising market is booming.
 In 2017, global spending on app advertising was $27.1 billion and is estimated to reach $64.1 billion in 2020.
 And if you want to create ads for your mobile app, you’ll definitely need some inspiration, in order the stand out from your competitors.

 We prepared four mobile app advertising examples that will help you generate eye-catching ads for your app, reach your business goals.
 It all starts from a light-bulb moment.
 Here are four, common-sense, yet effective examples, to get inspired from.

 App Samurai is an AI-powered, secure mobile growth platform.
 Register, add your app and start driving high-quality users.